Image Alt TextImage Alt TextImage Alt Text

 • Scoping Phase: May-June 2024 (completed)

-• Draft EIS Public Review and Comment: June-August 2025
+• Draft EIS Public Review and Comment: June-August 2025 (completed)

-• Decision Document: May 2026
+• Decision Document: Spring 2026